janais9/SOC-Analyst-Portfolio/01-Double-Extension-File-Creation/README.md

 ## 📋 Overview

-This project documents the L1 SOC triage of a **High severity** alert triggered by the creation of a suspicious double-extension file on host `LPT-HR-009`, downloaded via `chrome.exe` by user `S.Conway`.
+This project documents the L1 SOC triage of a **High severity** alert triggered by the creation of a suspicious double-extension file on host `LPT-HR-009`, associated with `chrome.exe` and user `S.Conway`.

+The investigation focused on analyzing the alert details, identifying suspicious indicators, performing basic threat-intelligence checks, determining the appropriate verdict, and documenting the findings.

 ---